droidwayin/GentleDynamics/README.md

 The result?
 Your music sounds more like itself – just clearer, more balanced, and easier to enjoy for hours.
 No magic, just science.

-## 🌟 Every star helps.
-If these profiles improved your daily listening, leaving one makes me truly happy :)
+## 🌟 If these profiles improved your daily listening, leaving one star makes me truly happy :)